Link groups of 4-manifolds: Bing cells in -space

 Given an element $g\in \pi_1(D^4\smallsetminus C)/(\pi_1(D^4\smallsetminus C))^q$, consider a word $w$ representing it in $F_{\mathcal{M}}$.
 As in the classical case of Milnor's invariants of links, discussed in section \ref{facts}, the coefficients of the Magnus expansion $M(w)$ in general are not well-defined invariants of $g$.
-This is due to the choice of the meridians generating the group, and since the kernel of the projection $p$ is non-trivial.
-In our case, compared to the classical situation, the kernel involves more relations in $\pi_1(D^4\smallsetminus C)/(\pi_1(D^4\smallsetminus C))^q$, reflecting the topology of flexible cells.
+This is due to the choice of the meridians generating the group, and due to the fact that the kernel of the surjection from $F_{\mathcal M}$ is non-trivial.
+In the present context, compared to the classical situation, the kernel involves more relations in $\pi_1(D^4\smallsetminus C)/(\pi_1(D^4\smallsetminus C))^q$ reflecting the topology of Bing cells.

 According to lemma \ref{presentation}, to see the relations in $\pi_1(D^4\smallsetminus C)/(\pi_1(D^4\smallsetminus C))^q$ we need to analyze the generators of $H_2(D^4\smallsetminus C)$.
 By Alexander duality, $H_2(D^4\smallsetminus C)\cong H_1(C,{\gamma})$.
 Note that $H_1(C,{\gamma})$ is generated $(1)$ by double point loops corresponding to the intersections among the handles and body surfaces, subject to the disjointness requirement in definition \ref{cell}, and $(2)$ by $H_1(P,{\gamma})$.
-(Here we assume the non-trivial case: each link $L_i$ consists of at least two components, so $C$ is homotopy equivalent to the wedge of two circles with a collection of two-spheres, one for each handle.)
+(Here we assume the non-trivial case: each link $L_i$ consists of at least two components, so $C$ is homotopy equivalent to the wedge of two circles with a collection of $2$-spheres, one $2$-sphere for each handle.)
 We will divide the corresponding dual generators of $H_2(D^4\smallsetminus C)$ into four types, $(R_1) - (R_4)$, and analyze the resulting indeterminacy in the coefficients of the Magnus expansion (\ref{Magnusexpansion}).

 $\mathbf{(R_1)}$ Clifford tori for the self-intersections of any handle $H_i$ of $C$, $i\in I_1\cup I_2$.